|

 Originally the company sponsored drivers, most notably fellow-Austrians, Gerhard Berger and Karl Wendlinger.

-When, in late 2004, Ford announced that it was pulling out of F1, it seemed obvious that Red Bull would snap up the British team, but Mateschitz opted to play 'hard ball', leaving the purchase until the last possible moment.
+When, in late 2004, Ford announced that it was pulling out of F1, it seemed obvious that Red Bull would snap up its team, but Mateschitz opted to play 'hard ball', leaving the purchase until the last possible moment.

 On Monday November 15, just days before the 2005 entry deadline, Ford confirmed that Red Bull had bought Jaguar Racing, while Kevin Kalkhoven and Gerald Forsythe, co-owners of the Champ Car World Series and heads of the PKV and Forsythe Championship Racing Champ Car teams, respectively, had bought Cosworth.